ytbsns/lotus/.github/ISSUE_TEMPLATE/mining-issues.md

 ---

 Please provide all the information requested here to help us troubleshoot "mining/WinningPoSt failed" issues.
-If the information requested is missing, we will probably have to just ask you to provide it anyway, before we can help debug.
+If the information requested is missing, you may be asked you to provide it.

 **Describe the problem**
 A brief description of the problem you encountered while mining new blocks.